-The Company discloses the notable concurrent positions of Directors and Audit & Supervisory Board Members, including Outside Directors and Outside Audit & Supervisory Board Members, in the convocation notice of the Ordinary General Meeting of Shareholders each year and the annual securities report.
+The Company discloses the notable concurrent positions of Directors and Audit & Supervisory Board Members, including Outside Directors and Outside Audit & Supervisory Board Members, in the convocation notice of the

+Ordinary General Meeting of Shareholders each year and the annual securities report.
 No limit on the number of concurrent positions allowed is formally set, since the practical manner in which each individual is involved in the roles and responsibilities of a Director or Audit & Supervisory Board Member of the Company is more important.
-The Company instead indicates the number of meetings of the Board of Directors to be held each year (8 meetings of the Board of Directors were held in the 64th fiscal year ended December 31, 2020) in advance, and schedules the meetings so that members are able to attend.
+The Company instead indicates the number of meetings of the Board of Directors to be held each year in advance, and schedules the meetings so that members are able to attend.